-Be ready to start with the most important question: Do you have the extra budget to keep the in-house FTP infrastructure?
+Be ready to start with the most important question: Do you have the extra budget to keep and manage the in-house FTP infrastructure?
 Setting up your internal FTP server will eat a big part of your yearly operating budget.
 Server technology needs to be online 24/7, 365 days per year.
 Your electric bill will increase from having hardware always running, not just when you are at the office Monday – Friday from 9-5.
 That’s only the beginning of the expenses you should consider when hosting an FTP server internally.
 We’ve made a list of costs you should consider (prices are approximate):

 When you start building your in-house FTP server, you become responsible for everything.
 Let’s repeat that critical point; you become responsible for EVERYTHING.
-You have to purchase the hardware, choose the operating system, map your software needs, configure, deploy, and hope that everything is working properly after your setup.
-All these things require a huge amount of time, effort, and technical skill.
+You have to purchase the hardware, choose and maintain the operating system, map your software needs, configure, deploy, and hope that everything is working properly after your setup.
+All these things require a huge amount of time, effort, and technical skills.
 From time to time you’ll need to upgrade hardware to keep up with expanding business needs.
 This includes needing more concurrent users, or resource requirements like purchasing new software.

 With a hosted FTP solution, you are responsible for fixing any and all problems.
 As new bottlenecks and issues arise, you or your technical team have to make sure that everything on the server is running smoothly and updated.
 If you’ve decided to deploy internally, do you have a rescue plan when your FTP server goes down?
 Or what if your server gets hacked?

 FTP server security is no laughing matter; any server can get hacked, even one managed by professionals.
-You won’t be safeguarded against Dos and DDoS attacks without an adequate firewall and other security measures in your configuration.
+You won’t be safeguarded against DDoS attacks without an adequate firewall and other security measures in your configuration.
 So you’ll need to account for the extra time you’ll need to devote internally towards the discovery of new threats and issues on your in-house FTP server.

 Of course, your business can run its physical FTP server, but nowadays the majority will have neither the adequate budget nor the internal knowledge to do this successfully on their own.
 Don’t take on this headache if you don’t have to; you can choose an alternative like a hosted FTP service such as ExaVault.
 With hosted FTP, you can replace your expensive to maintain in-house FTP server infrastructure.
 ExaVault is a secure managed service with highly professional support.